How many credit cards is too many?

 The rewards aficionado: 6+ credit cards

 At this point, earning credit card rewards often becomes something like a hobby — a lucrative one for many.
 Some people’s credit card portfolios are well into the double digits.
-Take Luke Thomas, for example, a public relations manager who opened 24 credit cards in eight years to build excellent credit and fund his world travels.

-But you won’t be able to handle two dozen credit cards unless you get organized.
+But you probably won’t be able to handle multiple credit cards unless you get organized.
 As soon as card details become difficult to keep straight in your head, create a spreadsheet or find an app to help track annual fees and payment due dates (if autopay isn’t an option).
 You might also note bonus categories, sign-up bonus deadlines and any other perks.
 After all, many premium credit cards are only worth their annual fees if you actually use the benefits.

 Does the number of credit cards you have impact your credit score?

 All credit accounts impact your credit score, including credit cards.
-While the number of credit cards isn’t a specific credit score factor, getting a new card will impact your score in both the short term and long term.
+While the number of credit cards isn’t a specific credit score factor, getting a new card will impact your score in both the short and long term.

 How it can hurt your credit score